qzhou0/Quark/README.md

 5) play and HAVE FUN?!?!
 (Press S for left Flipper and K for right Flipper and SPACE to launch the ball)

 ## Coding
-We used two ArrayLists, one of Walls and one of Bumpers, each located at specific locations to create the field.
-In addition there are two Flippers with a fixed point and a movable end.
+<p>We used two ArrayLists, one of Walls and one of Bumpers, each located at specific locations to create the field.
+In addition there are two Flippers with a fixed point and a movable end. </p>
 The Ball has variables regarding x and y posistions, and x and y velocities.
 The y velocity is altered a constant amount each round to account for acceleration.
 To determine whether a ball is incontact with another object, the distance formula between two points is used if that object is a bumper, and the point-line distance formula, |Ax+By-C|/sqrt(A^2 + B^2) is used if that object is a line.
 The ball is reflected in most cases at an angle of reflection equal to the angle of incidence to the normal of the object.